-You won’t get an A for a writing assignment if it doesn’t have a thesis statement.
+You won’t get an A for an essay if it doesn’t have a thesis statement.
 It is one of the first things your teacher looks for and one of the main factors for your grade.

 And this is where most students run into trouble: